brianglass/anastasis/files/trithekti.md

 **Theotokion.**

-Because we have no boldness because of our many sins, entreat the One born of you, Virgin Mother of God; for a MotherÂ’s plea has great force for the kindness of the Master.
+Because we have no boldness because of our many sins, entreat the One born of you, Virgin Mother of God; for a Mother’s plea has great force for the kindness of the Master.
 Do not despise the supplications of sinners, O all-holy, for he is merciful, and able to save, he who even accepted to suffer for us.

 ****